playkashyap/ytbot/README.md

 Open the file named `file_context.txt` and fill it with background information for ChatGPT.
 This information enhances the bot's responses.
 Feel free to provide any details you think would be helpful for training your bot.

-(I made This Template for my friend [FleXGuy](https://www.youtube.com/channel/UCjx7TNunoyeub4E2zhBky2Q) ..Feel free to add or remove any info from the template)

 ---

 ## 3. Create an OpenAI account